geeksforsocialchange/gfsc-v3/content/blog/2022/why-is-it-so-hard-to-do-nice-things/index.md

 social-image-square: blog/why-so-hard/together-hands-embroidery.jpg
 ---

-{{<image "together-hands-embroidery.jpg" "An illustration of two sets of hands working on a canvas made of circuit board, thread, and paper, with a lightbulb in the corner.
+{{<image src="together-hands-embroidery.jpg" alt="An illustration of two sets of hands working on a canvas made of circuit board, thread, and paper, with a lightbulb in the corner.
 Together these elements spell out the word 'together'.">}}

 _This article is a bloggified version of the talk I gave at [EMF 2022](https://www.emfcamp.org/schedule/2022/239-why-is-it-so-hard-to-do-nice-things-that-make-a-difference) aimed at a hacker/maker/creator community.
 It's a bit rougher and more personal than our usual posts, so I hope you like it, and I would love to talk to you all about it over the following months._